GlendonK/MobileTest/README.md

 speech to automate the process of verbal reporting at the clinic

 * Diagnosis predictor
-  - To predict the occurrences of disease on the basis of various symptoms for doctors offsite to monitor the condition of patients in real time
+  - Use machine learning neutral network model to predict the occurrences of disease on the basis of various symptoms.

 * GPS location tracker
-  - Provide an estimated time for clinic to monitor the ambulances in real time
+  - Provide an estimated time for ambulance to reach clinic based on current device location.